Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Results and Analysis

 \subsection{Component Analysis}

 Table \ref{tab:component_analysis} shows the incremental contribution of each pipeline component.
 Our human-informed prompt design provides the largest gains (+40.7\% reasoning, +46.8\% conclusion), reflecting the importance of structured evaluation criteria derived from our human analysis.
-Structured extraction adds moderate improvements (+3.3\% reasoning, +4.5\% conclusion) but reduces overall computation costs and time by a lot, while landscape analysis contributes minimally (+3.2\% reasoning, -0.7\% conclusion).
+Structured extraction adds moderate improvements (+3.3\% reasoning, +4.5\% conclusion) but reduces overall computation costs and time, while landscape analysis contributes minimally (+3.2\% reasoning, -0.7\% conclusion).
+The major improvements come from the prompt design and this is an interesting finding as it shows that with careful prompt design we are able to outperform the more complex method that underwent extensive training.

+We evaluate component contributions in our retrieval pipeline on 100 ICLR submissions (Table~\ref{tab:retrieval_ablation}).
+The full pipeline combines keyword search with cited papers, ranks results by SPECTER2 embedding similarity, and applies GPT-3.5 reranking.
+Without LLM reranking (embeddings only), we achieve 71\% overlap at top-10 with the full pipeline.
+When considering only keyword search (excluding citations), overlap drops to 32\%, indicating that author citations provide crucial relevance signals beyond keyword matching.